hyperledger-cacti/cacti/BUILD.md

 ```

 After starting the API server, you will see in the logs that plugins were loaded
-and that the API is reachable on the port you specified (4000 by default) and
+and that the API is reachable on the port you specified (4000 by default).
+The Web UI (Cockpit)
+is disabled by default but can be enabled by changing the property value 'cockpitEnabled'
-the Web UI (Cockpit) is reachable through port on the port your config
+to true and it is reachable through port on the port your config
 specified (3000 by default).

 > You may need to enable manually the CORS patterns in the configuration file.